Carbon monoxide awareness programme

 Activities for all scouting sections

-In addition to the Cubs Home Safety Badge, we’ve introduced six other activities that are tailored to the differing needs and interests of young people across four Scouting sections – Beavers, Cubs, Scouts and Explorers.
+In addition to the Cubs Home Safety Badge, we’ve got a programme of 10 activities that are tailored to the differing needs and interests of young people across four Scouting sections – Beavers, Cubs, Scouts and Explorers.

-Our ‘Solving a carbon monoxide mystery’ game resonated so well with Scouts, that it was one of the top searches on the entire Scout Association website in March 2023.
+Our ‘The Undetected Danger - Solve a carbon monoxide mystery’ game resonated so well with Scouts, that it was one of the top searches on the entire Scout Association website in March 2023 and continues to be one of our most engaged activities.
+Due to the success of this activity, we’re looking at creating an alternative version with a different scenario tailored to camping to make it more relevant to summer Scouting activity.

 CO education for leaders and volunteers